Hypoglycemia in Children

 - Hypoglycemia occurs when the blood glucose is too low to fuel the brain and the body.

-- It may be a condition by itself, or may be a complication of diabetes or another disorder.
+- It may be a condition by itself.
+Orr it may be a complication of diabetes or another disorder.

 - To treat low blood glucose right away, your child should eat or drink something with sugar, such as glucose tablets, orange juice, or a hard candy.